godcorps/life/README.md

 # life
 A self-reproducing fork of Matter.
-This way I won't to compile as many instances of Matter.
+This way I won't need to compile as many instances of Matter.
 I'll just need to keep feeding the Life servers energy.